July-August 2018

 therefore the mindset of Irish journalists

-and commentators is strongly inuenced by
+and commentators is strongly influenced by

 the world views emanating from Washington